JBavitha/physicaldesignASIC/README.md

 - ```read_verilog``` : used to read design
 - ```read_liberty``` : used to read .lib
 - ```write_verilog``` : used to write out the netlist file
+#### verify the synthesis
+- Netlist and the tesbench is fed to the iverilog simulator.
+- The vcd file is generated and that is fed to the gtkwave simulator.
+- The output on the simulator must be same as the output observed during RTL simulation.
+- Testbench is same as RTL testbench so there is no need of new testbench.